Mohali23/Kalbonyan_Elmarsos/Udemy/Build Responsive Real-World Websites with HTML and CSS/Section_3 CSS Fundamentals/#4 Combining Selectors/readme.md

 ## Nested selectors

-In the above example, we gave the `p` selector more than of styles, But these styles work with all `p` on our page, for fixe this issue, we use the nested selector
+In the above example, we gave the `p` selector more than of style, But these styles work with all `p` on our page, for fixe this issue, we use the nested selector

 ```css
 article p {